Angela Gegg

-Angela Gegg (born November 1979 in Belize City, Belize) is a Belizean artist, author, entertainer, and real estate expert.
+Angela Gegg (born 13 November 1979) is a Belizean artist, author, entertainer, and real estate expert.

 Gegg has created music and visual artwork.
 She has participated in six major solo art shows and more than twenty joint art shows and exhibits in Belize, Texas, New York, Miami, and Trinidad.
 She has also published her poetry, and is a regular stage performer of the spoken word at events, shows and festivals throughout the country of Belize.
 She lives in Dubai, UAE where she works as a commercial real estate agent.

+She signs some of her works with the pseudonym Proshka, taken from her Latvian grandmother's maiden name.

 Writing

 Gegg has published the poetry anthologies The Light, the Dark, and Everything in Between in 2006, and Artist Confessions, which was released in connection with her solo exhibition "Impulse" in 2009.
 Gegg is also spoken word artist and considered to be one of Belize's foremost artistic voices.

 She also participated in the cyber-anthology Other Voices International Project in 2008, and was published in Volume 34, The Pages In Between.